mengx520/trivia_api/frontend/README.md

 ```bash
 npm install
 ```
 >_tip_: **npm i** is shorthand for **npm install**

-## Required Tasks

 ## Running Your Frontend in Dev Mode

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```HOST=<hostname> npm start```.
 You can change the script in the ```package.json``` file.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.<br>
+Open http://localhost:3000 to view it in the browser.
+The page will reload if you make edits.

 ```bash
 HOST=<hostname> npm start